gamemanual0/gm0/source/docs/appendix/glossary.rst

             if you plan to use chain.

     Channel
         Channel (more precisely called C-Channel) is aluminum that is in the profile of a C. (It is also sometimes called U-Channel.)
-        Channel, along with :term:`extrusion`,
+Channel, along with :term:`extrusion
-        is the most common structural build element in FTC, and is found in Tetrix, REV, Actobotics, and goBILDA kits.
+        <Extrusion>`, is the most common structural build element in
+        FTC, and is found in Tetrix, REV, Actobotics, and goBILDA kits.
 Channel is fixed pitch, which means that there are pre-drilled holes that limit mounting to finite locations.
-        It can be used to easily construct drivetrains;
-        however, be aware that :term:`gear` and :term:`chain` mesh may not be perfect with channel.
+It can be used to easily construct drivetrains; however, be aware that :term:`gear <Gear>` and :term:`chain <Chain>` mesh may not be with channel.

         .. image:: images/glossary/tetrix-channel.png
             :alt: A piece of tetrix channel
             :width: 200

     Churro
         Churro is a 1/2" or 3/8” hex product sold by AndyMark.
-        It has a bore that is easily tapped to accommodate 1/4-20 and 1/4-28 bolts, and is commonly used as a large :term:`standoff`.
+It has a bore that is easily tapped to accommodate 1/4-20 and 1/4-28 bolts, and is commonly used as a large :term:`standoff
-        It is light and cheap compared to other hex products.
+        <Standoff>`.
+It is light and cheap compared to other hex
-        Using churro as :term:`shaft` is highly discouraged, as it is slightly undersized as well as prone to twisting.
+        products.
+Using churro as :term:`shaft <Shaft>` is highly discouraged, as it is slightly undersized as well as prone to twisting.

         .. image:: images/glossary/churro.png
             :alt: A piece of churro